vestrel00/contacts-android/docs/dev-notes.md

 Now, let’s ingest the official docs… Data belonging to a RawContact that is associated with a Google account will be available anywhere the Google account is used; in any Android or iOS device, a web browser, etc… Data is synced by Google’s sync adapters to and from their remote servers.
-Syncing depends on the account sync settings, which can be configured in the native system settings app and possibly through some remote configuration.
+Syncing depends on the account sync settings, which can be configured in the AOSP system settings app and possibly through some remote configuration.

 This library does not provide any sync adapters.
 Instead, it relies on existing sync adapters to do the syncing.
 Sync adapters and syncing are really out of scope of this library.
 Syncing is its own thing that typically happens outside of an application UI.
-This library is focused on reading and writing native and custom data to and from the local database.
+This library is focused on reading and writing AOSP and custom data to and from the local database.
 Syncing the local database to and from a remote service is a different story altogether =)

 ### Custom Data / MimeTypes